Skylake-dev/Notes/Machine Learning/Machine Learning.md

 ![LOO_error](assets/LOO_error.png)
 This estimator is almost unbiased and in the end i have validated my model over all `N` samples.

-The major drawback of this approach is that it requires to build all `N` models so it is very computational intensive
+The major drawback of this approach is that it requires to build all `N` models so it is very computational intensive.

 K-FOLD CROSS VALIDATION
 Same idea of LOO but reduces the number of models that i have to train.
-Divide the dataset `D` in `k` equal parts `D1, ..., Dk` and train them in a round robin style.
+Divide the dataset `D` in `k` equal parts `D_1, ..., D_k` and train them in a round robin style.
 For each i from 1 to k:
-- learn model on `D\Di` (dataset excluding set `Di`)
+- learn model on `D\D_i` (dataset excluding set `D_i`)
-- validate on `Di`
+- validate on `D_i`

 The advantage is that it is much cheaper to compute than LOO but it is usually more pessimistically biased.
 A typical value for `k` is 10.